Selection of Participants

 Accepted Early-Career Participants

 Early-career participants (predoctoral students, postdoctoral fellows, and early-career scientists) will be required to pay a minimal registration fee of $325.
 This will cover registration and complimentary shared hotel accommodations (2 participants per room) in Boston, MA, at the designated workshop hotel for the four nights of the workshop, as well as offset the costs of workshop materials and certain group meals.
-Participants will be required to pay for their own travel to and from Boston, MA.
+Participants will be required to pay for their own travel to and from Boston.

 The Workshop Faculty will also admit a limited number of senior scientists beyond the postdoctoral level.
 Applicants are invited from academia and industry.
 Senior scientists will be required to pay a registration fee of $575 for the workshop.
 All senior scientists will be responsible for covering the cost of their own travel and lodging.
 All participants will receive complimentary meals offered as part of the workshop.